gfx/android-power-assert-plugin/README.md

 Copyright 2014, FUJI Goro (gfx) <gfuji@cpan.org>.
 All rights reserved.

-This library may be copied only under the terms of the Apache License 2.0, which may be found in the distribution.
+This library may be copied only under the terms of the MIT License.

 # See Also